varunj166/mq-styled-components/README.md

 ## Changing a single breakpoint

+**NOTE: If you wish to change a breakpoint, you should do so in your application's entry file (i.e. index.js/ts) *before any of your component code is run*.
+This will ensure that the breakpoint is updated first, and all subsequent calls to `Mq` will be using the same breakpoint data, no matter when or from where it is being called.**

 Changing a single breakpoint value is very easy with the use of Mq Styled Component's 'setBreakpoint' method.

 Use it like this: